 Typically, this trope is played up for comedic effect and will often occur in lonely old people.
 Adventurers are also prone to these as they like to brag about their past adventures.
 Also common amongst the Cloud Cuckoo Lander.

-Compare Noodle Incident, Manatee Gag, Big Lipped Alligator Moment, and Imagine Spot.
+Compare Noodle Incident, Cutaway Gag, Big Lipped Alligator Moment, and Imagine Spot.

 open/close all folders